 Yes, there is such a thing as having too much resting on your concrete surface.
 You may need to consider parking your boat or RV elsewhere if your driveway wasn’t built thick enough to support the weight.

 Soil and sand underneath concrete surfaces can shift with time as a result of water erosion and the weight of the driveway above.
 Tree roots can also displace soil underneath a concrete driveway.
-As the supporting ground compacts and settles, it creates empty spaces that can’t support the concrete above resulting in cracks.
+As the supporting ground compacts and settles, it creates empty cavity areas and voids that can’t support the concrete above resulting in cracks.

 Concrete tends to expand a bit in hot weather.
 When it meets with resistance, it can crack.

 As a concrete surface cracks, you’re left with unlevel and large slabs of cement.
 Instead of just patching over the gaping cracks as they are, you may be able to restore your driveway with slabjacking.

 Slabjacking is a process that lifts concrete slabs of virtually any size to bring them back to the level and angle they originally were poured at.

 Does your Milton concrete driveway need a few repairs?
 Slabjacking may help.
 Call Advance Concrete and Leveling to learn about your options.

 Posted on behalf of Advance Concrete Lifting and Leveling